Turn your next ride into the best adventure possible by adding new skills to your abilities.

 The procedures for riding a sport bike do not vary greatly from the procedures for riding other types of motorcycles.
 But the techniques some riders use are different.
 For example, putting the balls of the feet on footrests or using leg pressure for control.
 These techniques depend somewhat on the specific motorcycle as well as the talent and skill level of a rider.
 Most riders appreciate the outstanding performance and handling characteristics provided by the design and technology incorporated into their bikes.
 The techniques used in performance oriented riding can be used to enhance the skill, technique, and safety margin for riders of any type of motorcycle.

 In the classroom, you with start with a self-evaluation, which you will have an opportunity to revisit after your range activities.
 The course moves into Cornering, then Braking, followed by Swerving, Safety & Risk, Perception, Rider Behavior and Risk Offset modules.
 The riding techniques are not intended to encourage or endorse riding at higher speeds, but are provided to improve the performance capabilities of riders, particularly related to overall control, cornering, safety margin reserve and emergency maneuvers.

-Before enrolling participants must be a licensed motorcycle operator and able to read, listen and speak English at a sixth grade level.
+Before enrolling participants must be an experienced and licensed motorcycle operator and able to read, listen and speak English at a sixth grade level.
 Students are expected to use their own motorcycle and gear.
 The motorcycle must pass a standard safety inspection paying specific attention to tire condition and available tread depths.
 See our T-CLOCS Checklist for more information.
 Student must wear a DOT approved helmet with eye protection, long sleeve shirt or jacket, full-fingered gloves, and sturdy over the ankle shoes, during the course.
 Tuition is $150.00 per Rider.